 Who are the Uighurs?

 The Uighurs are Muslims.
-Their language is related to Turkish and they regard themselves as culturally and ethnically close to Central Asian nations.
+They regard themselves as culturally and ethnically close to Central Asian nations.

 The region's economy has for centuries revolved around agriculture and trade, with towns such as Kashgar thriving as hubs along the famous Silk Road.